Portuguese photovoltaic systems rely on monitoring solutions Reliable and economical operation of the solar parks

 In Moura, the fifth park was successfully connected to the grid in mid-2021.
 It is located in the southeast of Portugal near the Spanish border and encompasses over 130,000 PV panels, generating a nominal power of 49.4 MWp.
 The photovoltaic system feeds directly into the power grid at the high-voltage level via a newly constructed substation on the grounds.
 The power is then marketed under a Power Purchase Agreement (PPA).

 Along with the neighboring photovoltaic systems, Amareleja and Ferreira do Alentejo, the Cartaxo and Santarem parks north of Lisbon, and the Lagos plant in the Algarve, Moura produces over 325 million MWh of green power each year.
 This power supplies over 80,000 four-person households and saves 140,000 metric tons of carbon emissions.

 Since the individual PV parks have a similar structure, the concept can be explained using the example of the plant in Moura.
-At total of 525 space-saving string combiner boxes (SCB) collect the currents from the 7350 PV strings and conduct them to the same number of SHP75 inverters from SMA.
-In the SCB, the DC cables are protected and secured against overvoltage.
-This is important because ground-mounted systems are particularly at risk from lightning currents and overvoltage, due to their size and exposed location.
-Lightning current and surge protective devices from Phoenix Contact significantly improve the availability of the solar park.
-The devices fulfill EN 50539-11 and UL 1449 3rd edition standards for surge protection in photovoltaic installations and are KEMA-certified.
-The SCB can be disconnected if maintenance is required so that service work can be carried out safely.
+A total of 525 space-saving string combiner boxes (SCBs) collect the currents from the 7350 PV strings and conduct them to the same number of SHP75 inverters from SMA.
+In the SCB, the DC cables are protected and secured against surge voltages.
+This is important because ground-mounted systems are particularly at risk from lightning currents and surge voltages, due to their size and exposed location.
+Lightning current and surge arresters from Phoenix Contact significantly improve the availability of the solar park.
+The devices fulfill the EN 50539-11 and UL 1449 3rd edition standards for surge protection in photovoltaic installations and are KEMA-certified.
+The SCBs can be disconnected if maintenance is required so that service work can be carried out safely.